NixOS/rfcs/rfcs/0027-trusted-bots.md

 # Summary
 [summary]: #summary

-Create a "trusted bot" team to manage GitHub bots.
+Create a "trusted bot" process to manage GitHub bots.
+Bot maintainers can apply to make their bot "trusted", adding it to the bot team.

 # Motivation
 [motivation]: #motivation